anteater/anteater/README.md

 $ anteater --bincheck --project myproj --patchset /tmp/patch Found matching file hash for: /folder/to/repo/images/pal.png
 ```

+This way we can sure binaries are not tampered with by means of a failed
+cryptographic signature / checksum.

 For more details and indepth documentation, please visit [readthedocs](http://anteater.readthedocs.io/en/latest/)

 Last of all, if you do use anteater, I would love to know (twitter: @lukeahinds)